- Current publications

 You may also be able to acquire out of print publications through second hand book dealers.
 There are many used book dealers online and a number of meta-search sites that search across numbers of used book dealers.

-Electronic publications that are no longer held on the publishing agency's website may be available through PANDORA, Australia's web archive of online publications.
+Electronic publications that are no longer held on the publishing agency's website may be available through the Australian Government Web Archive or through PANDORA, Australia's web archive of online publications.